-A few years ago, I was visiting Lima in December when suddenly, a sweet perfume came floating through the warm afternoon air.
-For a moment I was taken aback, until I realized the smell was none other than the scent of roses.
-And rounding the corner there they were, a stunning collection of velvety, deep pink blooms beckoning me into their fragrant garden.
+Years ago, I was visiting Peru in December when a sweet perfume came drifting across the warm afternoon air.
+For a moment I was confused, until I realized the smell was none other than the scent of roses.
+And rounding the corner there they were, a stunning collection of pink, velvety blooms beckoning me over to their fragrant garden.

 ON THE SCENT

-Lilacs are one of the best spring scents
+Lilacs produce one of the best spring scents

 Fragrance has always played a key role in the garden.
 And now, in a growing trend, it is being recognized as a quality worth cultivating all on its own.
-A fragrant garden is a new style that is adding an exciting dimension to gardening.
+A fragrant garden adds a new dimension to the landscape.
 When carefully choreographed, the gradual release of scent over time can enhance our outdoor experience.
-And it can deepen our appreciation for the individual plants in our garden.
+What is more, it can deepen our appreciation for the individual plants in our garden.

 CHOOSING A SITE